rkirov/blog/content/posts/lean1.md

 ## My remaining questions

 - when are two things definitionally equal vs I have to write a proof.
 Basically, I just try `rfl` and if it doesn't work get to proving, but I wonder if experts have an intuitive understanding of what should work before trying.
-- Prop vs Decidable - vaguely understand the distinction but can use more examples.
-Also how this relates to the `noncomputable` property.
+- Prop vs Decidable - I vaguely understand the distinction, but can use more examples.
+Also would like to know does this relate to the `noncomputable` property.
 - #eval vs #reduce - what's the difference?
 Feels like two different evaluation models.
 - relative power of Lean proof-based simplifications (using `simp`) compared to CAS like Mathematica and SymPy that also have `simplify` but as a black box procedure.